My zone

 Moms are energy monsters, monsters of blaming themselves for everything, and monsters with a dose of love for children that exceeds all the feelings around them.

 In May, for that long weekend off from school, memes appeared on the internet.
 Showing how a mother is destroyed and exhausted after so many days with children.
-And to that, there were great comments like:
+And to that, there were great comments.
+There was a statement under the photo of the zombie:

-And I will add my experiences from that weekend.
-We walked a lot of kilometers, walked in the forest, and had a picnic by the river.
+I will also share my experiences from that weekend.
+We walked a considerable distance through the forest and had a picnic by the river.
 We visited several playgrounds, and after 7 p.m., already in front of the house, Patrick killed us with the sentences: We haven’t played football yet.
 Are we going to play football now, Mom?

 ENERGY WITHOUT SLEEP

-And also, for all this effort, let’s count the quality and quantity of sleep of mothers.
-Because, as it was with me, Patrick woke up to breastfeed every 2 hours, and at 5 a.m., he was rested and eager to play.
+Additionally, given all this effort, let’s consider the quality and quantity of sleep mothers get.
+For me, Patrick woke up every two hours to suck, chew, and play with my breast, and by 5 a.m., he was rested and eager to play.

 How can such a mother still have the strength to wash, cook, clean, and take care of a child?